 - Increased muscle spasms or other signs of spasticity.

-Depending on your level of injury, you may also feel burning while urinating and/or pain or discomfort in the lower pelvic area, abdomen, or lower back.
+Depending on your level of injury, you may also feel burning while urinating and/or pain or discomfort in the lower pelvic area, belly, or lower back.

-Call your doctor immediately if you have the symptoms of pneumonia.
+Call your doctor right away if you have symptoms of pneumonia.
 These include:

 - Fever of 100°F (37.8°C) to 106°F (41.1°C).